 To improve the accessibility of Vimeo livestreams, webinars and other live video content, it is necessary to add captions by either using Vimeo’s live closed captioning software or a trusted partner like Verbit.
 Vimeo’s own software works with Google’s API to create video transcripts during a live video.
 When the live stream is over, the captions are saved with the video.

 It’s worth noting that the captions that are generated by Vimeo’s closed captioning live software are automatic, which means that there is a higher margin of error.
 Captions that are inaccurate are essentially ineffective and fail to provide true accessibility.
 Caption accuracy can only be guaranteed when using a professional caption service.
 Business professionals must consider this to support accessibility to avoid potential lawsuits.
-Verbit can assist by providing real time captioning and transcription that meets the benchmarks for access to provide equity so that all audience members can engage with your content.
+Verbit can assist by providing real time captioning and transcription that delivers greater access to provide equity so that all audience members can engage with your content.

 How do I turn on closed captioning on Vimeo?